 It seems unlikely that VW will invest in aluminium for any of the Golf 8’s exterior panels, because cost control will also be a major issue for the new car.
 With the likely addition of complex new technology, keeping the factory build cost down is of paramount importance.

-Meeting the impending CO2 regulations, which will almost certainly add hundreds of euros to the cost of building a car, could prove devastating for many mainstream car makers that are surviving on very slim profit margins.
+CO2 regulations, which will almost certainly add hundreds of euros to the cost of building a car, could prove devastating for many mainstream car makers that are surviving on very slim profit margins.

 New Golf's fuel-saving tech